 Over the past few decades, sustainability has become a movement in the visual arts, shifting from a purely ecological to a larger cultural context and covering a vast range of ecological, economic, political, moral and ethical concerns.
 Sustainable art is usually distinguished from earlier movements like environmental art in that it advocates issues in sustainability, like ecology, social justice, non-violence and grassroots democracy.
 This studio course will approach sustainability and artistic practice from a number of viewpoints and modes of working.
-After a general introduction to sustainability in the arts today through lectures, videos and discussions, students will do creative projects, presentations and papers on current social issues or environmental concerns, the use of sustainabile materials, recycling materials, community outreach, local environmental and sustainability initiatives).
-Class sessions may involve trips off-campus or organizing an exhibition or event.
-There is a course fee to cover materials and travel expenses.
+After a general introduction to sustainability in the arts today through lectures, videos and discussions, students will do creative projects, presentations and papers on current social issues or environmental concerns, the use of sustainable materials, recycling materials, community outreach, local environmental and sustainability initiatives).
+Class sessions may involve trips off-campus to an exhibition or event.
+(This course carries a fee for art supplies and travel expenses.)

-Prerequisite: AHT 102 or AHT 103 or SJS 100, and one additional 100-level STA course.
+Prerequisite: (AHT 102 or AHT 103 or SJS 100) and one 100-level STA course